 Make-Up Designory (MUD) is proud to welcome international students.
-As make-up artistry is a visual art, there is no level of English language proficiency required.
+Make-up artist is a visual art, however, minimal English language proficiency is required.
+Proficiency is evidenced by a U.S. High School Diploma, GED or equivalent in a country where English is primary language.
+For students who completed secondary school in a country where English is not a primary language, evidence of the successful completion of a secondary school- level English course or a minimum TOEFL score of 50 will be required.
 MUD is authorized to issue I-20 documentation for M-1 visas for students who are enrolled at the school.
 The school’s I-20 document is only valid for an M-1 visa, and can only be provided for the period of time during which the student is registered at MUD.
 The M-1 visa is for students only, and does not authorize external work experience.

 In order to obtain I-20 documentation for an M-1 visa, international students must complete a Foreign Student Information Form.
 This form may be downloaded from our school website, obtained at the Administrative Office, or through an Admissions Advisor.
 Any student who is providing documentation in a language other than English will have their documentation translated.
 If the student has attended secondary school outside of the U.S., he or she must provide proof of completion of the equivalent of American High School or proof of completion of compulsory/customary secondary education in their native country (all records covering secondary school work must be submitted for evaluation to determine that acceptable minimum requirements have been met); the equivalent of a Bachelor's degree will also be accepted.

 In addition, students will be required to provide MUD with financial records, to establish that they will have sufficient funds to cover the cost of tuition, materials and living expenses during their stay in the United States.
 For more information pertaining to these guidelines for specific countries, please contact an Admissions Advisor.
 After a student has completed all of the necessary requirements, he or she will receive the I-20 documentation via mail.